-- Click "Save" to save your Pricing and Distribution changes.
+- Click Savef to save your Pricing and Distribution changes.

 Once you save changes and publish your app, the app will be submitted to our third-party educator network for review and approval.
 If the app is already published, it will be submitted for review as soon as you opt-in and save your changes.

 Note: Google Play for Education is part of Google Play.
 When you publish an app that's opted-in to Google Play for Education, the app becomes available to users in Google Play right away.
-After the app is reviewed and approved, it then becomes available to educators in Google Play for Education.
+After the app is review and approval, it then becomes available to educators in Google Play for Education.

-As soon as you opt-in to Google Play for Education and publish, your app is queued for review by our third-party educator network.
+As soon as you opt-in to Google Play for Education and publish, your apps are queued for review by our third-party educator network.
 The review and approval process can take four weeks or more.
 You'll receive notification by email (to your developer account address) when the review is complete, with a summary of the review results.

 At any time, you can check the review and approval status of your app in the Developer Console, under "Google Play for Education" in the app's Pricing and Distribution page.
 There are three approval states:

-- Pending — Your app was sent for review and the review is not yet complete.
+- Pending — Your app was sent for review and the review isn't yet complete.

 - Approved — Your app was reviewed and approved.
 The app will be made available directly to educators through Google Play for Education.
 Once your app is approved, you can update it at your convenience without needing another full review.

 - Not approved — Your app was reviewed and not approved.
-Check the notification email for information about why the app was not approved.
+Check the notification email send for information about why the app wasn’t approved.
 You can address any issues and opt-in again for another review.